singularityware/singularityware.github.io/pages/docs/admin-docs/docs-hpc.md

 #### MPI Development Example

 **What are supported Open MPI Version(s)?**
-To achieve proper container'ized Open MPI support, you must use Open MPI version 2.1.
-Open MPI version 2.1.0 includes a bug in its configure script affecting some interfaces (at least Mellanox cards operating in RoCE mode using libmxm).
-For this reason, we show the example first.
+To achieve proper container'ized Open MPI support, you should use Open MPI version 2.1.
+There are however three caveats:
+  1. Open MPI 1.10.x *may* work but we expect you will need exactly matching version of PMI and Open MPI on both host and container (the 2.1 series should relax this requirement)
+  2. Open MPI 2.1.0 has a bug affecting compilation of libraries for some interfaces (particularly Mellanox interfaces using libmxm are known to fail).
+If your in this situation you should use the master branch of Open MPI rather than the release.
+  3. Using Open MPI 2.1 does not magically allow your container to connect to networking fabric libraries in the host.
+If your cluster has, for example, an infiniband network you still need to install OFED libraries into the container.
+Alternatively you could bind mount both Open MPI and networking libraries into the container, but this could run afoul of glib compatibility issues (its generally OK if the container glibc is more recent than the host, but not the other way around)

+#### Code Example using Open MPI 2.1.0 Stable

 ```bash
 $ # Include the appropriate development tools into the container (notice we are calling